MartinSteefStefko/http-server/README.md

 ## Requirements

 - Rust (stable) - The project is built using Rust programming language.
 You can install Rust by following the instructions [here](https://www.rust-lang.org/tools/install).
-- Tokio - Tokio is a runtime for writing reliable asynchronous applications with Rust.
-It's added as a dependency in the `Cargo.toml` file and will be automatically installed when building the project.

 ## Usage